Triumvirate: Ancient China

-Despite the Three Excellencies—including the Grand chancellor, Grand Secretariat, and irregularly, the Grand Commandant—representing the most senior ministerial positions of state, this triumvirate was supported by the economic technocrat and imperial secretary Sang Hongyang (d.
+During the Han dynasty of Imperial China, the Three Excellencies—including the Grand chancellor, Grand Secretariat, and irregularly, the Grand Commandant—represented the most senior ministerial positions of state.
+This triumvirate was supported by the economic technocrat and imperial secretary Sang Hongyang (d.
 80 BCE), their political ally.
 The acting chancellor, Tian Qianqiu, was also easily swayed by the decisions of the triumvirate.

-The Three Excellencies existed in Western Han (202 BCE – 9 CE) as the Grand Chancellor, Grand Secretariat, and Grand Commandant, but the Grand Chancellor was viewed as senior to the Grand Secretariat while the post of Grand Commandant was vacant for most of the dynasty.
-After Emperor Guangwu established the Eastern Han (25–220 CE), the Grand Commandant was made a permanent official while the Minister over the Masses replaced the Grand Chancellor and the Minister of Works replaced the Grand Secretariat.
-Unlike the three high officials in Western Han when the Grand Chancellor was senior to all, these new three senior officials had equal censorial and advisory powers.
+The Three Excellencies existed during Western Han (202 BCE – 9 CE) as the Grand Chancellor, Grand Secretariat, and Grand Commandant, but the Grand Chancellor was viewed as senior to the Grand Secretariat while the post of Grand Commandant was vacant for most of the dynasty.
+After Emperor Guangwu established the Eastern Han (25–220 CE), the Grand Commandant was made a permanent official, while the Minister over the Masses replaced the Grand Chancellor, and the Minister of Works replaced the Grand Secretariat.
+Unlike the three high officials in Western Han, when the Grand Chancellor was senior to all, these new three senior officials had equal censorial and advisory powers.
 When a young or weak-minded emperor ascended to the throne, these Three Excellencies could dominate state affairs.
 There were also other types of triumvirates during the Eastern Han; for example, at the onset of the reign of Emperor Ling of Han (r.
 168–189), the General-in-chief Dou Wu (d.
 168), the Grand Tutor Chen Fan (d.
 168), and another prominent statesman Hu Guang (91–172) formed a triumvirate nominally in charge of the Privy Secretariat, when in fact it was a regent triumvirate that was overseeing the affairs of state and Emperor Ling.